 Two Thousand Maniacs! is a 1964 American Splatter Horror film written and directed by Herschell Gordon Lewis.
 The second entry in his informal "Blood Trilogy" Thematic Series, following Blood Feast and followed by Color Me Blood Red, it is known for its scenes of full-color gore and torture, which – along with its B-Movie quality direction and acting – have earned the movie a cult following.

-destroyed the town.
-They soon discover, however, that the festivities are nothing like they expected, as they are forced to take part in a series of extremely violent and gory games.Two Thousand Maniacs!
+Six Yankee tourists are lured into the quaint Southern town of Pleasant Valley, where they're selected as the "guests of honor" for the town's Civil War centennial.
+They quickly discover, however, that the festivities are nothing like they expected, as they are forced to take part in a series of extremely violent and gory games.

 This film and its remake contain examples of: